zecos/zecos/README.md

 ### zecos

-For full documentation, please see https://zecos.io
+For full usage documentation, please see https://zecos.io